 Advocate of the Year Competition

-The Moot Court Board Advocacy Director is in charge of the Advocate of the Year Competition.
+The Moot Court Board Internal Advocacy Director is in charge of the Advocate of the Year Competition.
 The Advocacy Director organizes the AYC competition and writes the bench memorandum.
-All questions and comments should be directed to the Advocacy Director by calling (415) 422-5118 or emailing the Advocacy Director Derik Hilliard.
+All questions and comments should be directed to the Advocacy Director by calling (415) 422-5118 or emailing the Internal Advocacy Director Amber Eklof.